microsoft/verona/docs/sophia-opsem.md

 // foo3 calls bar3 (if bar3 raises, foo3 returns)
-// bar3 calls daz but in a try (if daz raises, w will be bound to the value that daz raises)
+// bar3 calls daz but in a catch (if daz raises, w will be bound to the value that daz raises)
 // daz raises 0
 // w is bound to 0
 // bar3 returns 1